setvisible/fastenerpattern/README.md

 It makes the code of this software more robust (=less permissive) and more reliable.

+## Computational Geometry

+### Triangle (Delaunay triangulation)

+[Triangle](http://www.cs.cmu.edu/~quake/triangle.html "http://www.cs.cmu.edu/~quake/triangle.html"), by Jonathan Shewchuk, is an award-winning C language code that generates Delaunay triangulations, constrained Delaunay triangulations (forced to have certain edges), and quality-conforming Delaunay triangulations (which avoid small angles by inserting extra points).
+It has been widely used for finite element analysis and is fast and robust.

+It is available at [http://www.cs.cmu.edu/~quake/triangle.html](http://www.cs.cmu.edu/~quake/triangle.html "http://www.cs.cmu.edu/~quake/triangle.html").

 ## Constraint Programming

 **[Work In Progress]**